molecanth/molecanth.github.io/Submodule/QC_sample_clustering.md

 Since genes with the greatest variation between samples will have the greatest influence on the principal components, we hope our experimental condition explains this variation (e.g. high counts in one condition and low counts in the other).
 With PC1 representing the most variation in the data and PC2 representing the second most variation in the data, we can visualize how similar the variation of genes is between samples. **We would expect the treatment groups to separate on PC1 and/or PC2, and the biological replicates to cluster together.** This is easiest to understand by visualizing example PCA plots.

-The example PCA plot below is what we hope for, with our treatment groups separating on PC1, which explains ~64% of the variation in the data.
+The example PCA plot below is what we hope for, with LPS treatment groups separating on PC1, which explains ~64% of the variation in the data.

 <img src="../img/PCA3.png" width="600">

 We can use other variables **present in our metadata** to explore other causes of the variation in our data.
 We can determine that the 22.5% of variation in the data represented by PC2 is due to effect of rank on gene expression.

-If you samples are processed in bacthes at any point, for example if you extract RNA from all of your treatment samples on one day and control samples a different day, or if all treatment samples are run on a separate lane from control samples, PCA is a nice way to look for batch effects.
+If your samples are processed in batches at any point, for example if you extract RNA from all of your treatment samples on one day and control samples a different day, or if all treatment samples are run on a separate lane from control samples, PCA is a nice way to look for batch effects.
 Obviously you should make every effort to avoid batch effects in processing your samples.
 In the below figure, we see batch 1 separate distinctly from batches 2 and 3.

 <img src="../img/PCA_example6.png" width="400">